runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_4/README.md

 definitions.
 The k-cell-completion is only the very first step, though.

-If you really want certain rewrites over syntactic terms to simply apply anywhere they match (although we beg you to reconsider!), then you should tag the rule with the attribute `anywhere`, which tells the tool to not complete the rule and thus allows it to apply anywhere.
+If you really want certain rewrites over syntactic terms to simply apply anywhere they match, then you should tag the rule with the attribute `anywhere`, which tells the tool to not complete the rule and thus allows it to apply anywhere.
 We will discuss tags, and in particular the `anywhere` tag, in future tutorial lessons.

 #### Structural vs. Computational Rules